Sometimes, life throws you a curveball.

 Take action every day.
 You may feel paralyzed by your current situation.
 That’s normal.
 The key is to snap yourself out of it and take some action every day.
 Maybe that means figuring out a new budget.
 Or calling some people who can help you.
 Or doing some research.
 Don’t let a day go by without doing something that will help shake you out of your current situation.

 Don’t be afraid to pay for help.
 If you’re facing a financial hit, your first instinct may be to tighten your purse strings.
 That’s a smart instinct – but don’t be penny wise and pound foolish.
 If your business needs a tax pro to help you out of this situation, hire one.
-If you need a better business plan, work with a consultant (or, if you’re a freelance copywriter, consider the Copywriting Business Bootcamp.).
+If you need a better business plan, work with a consultant.
 If you need to talk to a counselor, find one.
 Don’t add “I can’t afford it” to your already high stress level.
 Spend what you need to spend and pull yourself out of your current hole.

 Talk to someone about how you’re feeling.
 Do you feel your stomach tighten and your heart rate increase every time you think about whatever is going on?
 Don’t bottle it up inside – get it out.
 Find a friend or trusted confident and tell them what’s going on.
 Cry with them, laugh with them and let them show you the “other side” of your situation.
 You’ll walk away with a new perspective (and focus, too!).